labex-labs/labex-cheatsheets/docs/cheatsheets/en/docker.md

   <BaseQuizOption value="D">Runs the container with default settings</BaseQuizOption>

   <BaseQuizAnswer>
-    The `-d` flag runs the container in detached mode, meaning it runs in the background and returns control to the terminal immediately.
+    The <code>-d</code> flag runs the container in detached mode, meaning it runs in the background and returns control to the terminal immediately.
 This is useful for long-running services.
   </BaseQuizAnswer>
 </BaseQuiz>